wp-plugins/popup-maker/readme.txt

 * Ninja Forms
 * Contact Form 7

+WordPress Developers: We are actively looking for contributors.
+Both for the core plugin and authors who want to create extensions.
+If you want to contribute contact via twitter @daniel_iser

 [Subscribe to our Newsletter](https://wppopupmaker.com/newsletter-sign-up?utm_source=WordPress+Page&utm_medium=Text+Link&utm_campaign=Newsletter+Signup "Popup Maker Newsletter Sign Up") and receive tutorials and guides tailored to teaching you how to drastically improve your conversion rates using Popup Maker.
 Also, for a limited time only, sign up and receive Unlimited Themes and Advanced Theme Builder for free, plus 25% off your first purchase from our Extension Marketplace!

 * If you like the plugin please rate & review it!
 If you love the plugin and want news & updates, follow us on [Twitter](https://twitter.com/wppopupmaker "Popup Maker on Twitter")!